Missions in Spanish Florida: Franciscan missionaries

 Nuestra Señora de Guadalupe de Tolomato was in a Guale town on the mainland north of Asao and Talaxe.
 The Franciscan friar Pedro Corpa arrived in Spanish Florida in 1587, and may have been resident at Tolomato beginning in that year.
 Corpa was the resident missionary at Tolomato in 1597 when the Guale Uprising started, and was the first of the missionaries killed by the rebels.
 Some of the residents of Tolomato may have settled in Espogache by the time a mission was established there.

 Tupiqui was a Guale town three leagues north of Tolomato on the mainland.
-Jesuit missionaries tried to establish a mission there in 1569–1570, but left in the general withdrawal from Guale.
+Jesuit missionaries had tried to establish a mission there in 1569–1570, but left in the general withdrawal from Guale.
 The mission of Santa Clara was established there in 1595.
 The Franciscan friar Blas Rodríguez was killed in the Guale Uprising, and the mission was destroyed.
 Tupiqui may have been rebuilt after 1603, and Tupiqui and Espogache may have been merged.
 The mission in Tupiqui did not have a resident priest in 1606, and was served by the missionary at Talaxe.
 Espogache had a church in 1606, but not a priest.
 Espogache is not mentioned in Spanish records after 1606.
 A missionary was resident at the Santa Clara mission in 1616, but the mission does not appear in Spanish records after that year.
 In 1677 some of the former residents of Tupiqui were living at Zapala, while many had joined other Guale and Yamassee who moved to English-held territory.

 Ospo or Talapo/Tulapo was a Guale town in the northern part of Guale province.
 The Franciscan missionary in Ospo in 1697 was Francisco Dávila.
-He was the only missionary in Guale to survive the Uprising, but was held captive and abused for ten months.
+He was the only missionary in Guale to survive the uprising, but was held captive and abused for ten months.
 Ospo and Talapo are not mentioned in Spanish records after 1606.
 A cacique named Antonio Hospo, living among Guale people on Amelia Island in 1695, may have been a survivor of the residents of Ospo.